|

 Case studies

-and The Oslo Group assisted a global health-care company to increase
+ePsy and The Oslo Group assisted a global health-care

-profitable sales by identifying and distinguishing their best consumers
+company to increase profitable sales by identifying and distinguishing

 Food chain

-the UK, executive management of a large food chain in the UK wanted
+organisation in the UK, executive management of a large food chain in

-research on how the psychological make-up of servers was associated
+the UK wanted research on how the psychological make-up of servers was

-with the quality of service that customers received. ePsy found that
+associated with the quality of service that customers received. ePsy

-servers were strongest in interpersonal relationships, happiness and
+found that servers were strongest in interpersonal relationships, happiness

-flexibility on the job, while their social responsibility, optimism
+and flexibility on the job, while their social responsibility,

-and impulse control when serving others can benefit from further development.
+optimism and impulse control when serving others can benefit from further

 Education

-through deeper understanding of their students.
-The primary school teachers
+enhanced learning through deeper understanding of their students.
+The

-aptitude testing and achievement evaluations were already in place.
+learning.
+Standard aptitude testing and achievement evaluations were

-ePsy assessed, profiled and correlated the personality style, team role
+already in place. ePsy assessed, profiled and correlated the personality

-and emotional intelligence of the students with their SAT scores and
+style, team role and emotional intelligence of the students with their

-academic achievement.
-Teachers could now strategically organize their
+SAT scores and academic achievement.
+Teachers could now strategically

-students into work groups based on models that brought out complimentary
+organize their students into work groups based on models that brought

-team roles, harmonious personality styles and supporting emotional competence,
+out complimentary team roles, harmonious personality styles and supporting

 Brewery